How to Set Command Output to Variable in Bash [2 Methods]

 Command substitution using backticks (` `) is an older method to capture and store command output in a variable.
 The command within backticks is the desired command to execute and retrieve the output.

-If our scripts have to be really portable on various Unix systems along with Bash or KornShell, it’s better to use backticks notation rather than the dollar sign.
+If the scripts have to be really portable on various Unix systems along with Bash or KornShell, it’s better to use backticks notation rather than the dollar sign.
 To explore further regarding command substitution using backtick, write the following script:

 #!/bin/bash